robertoporta/activedirectory/README.md

 <img width="1168" height="654" alt="Image" src="https://github.com/user-attachments/assets/0f26bc6a-ca6f-46bb-a6a4-06e89b5a0f36" />
 </p>
 <p>
-- First, a resource group is created in Azure.
+- First, a resource group needs to be created in Azure.
 This group acts as a container that holds all related resources for the project, making it easier to manage, monitor, and organize everything connected to the Active Directory setup.
 </p>
 <br>